 Ron Lendvay proudly serves as the undersheriff for the Clay County Sheriff’s Office.
 Undersheriff Lendvay holds the second-in-command position, working alongside Sheriff Michelle Cook and overseeing the daily operations of the agency.

-Before joining the CCSO, he served as the Director of Public Safety.
-In that role he was responsible for law enforcement services, security contract management, public safety, and emergency management.
-Lendvay also ensured JAXPORT’s compliance with federal security mandates for the maritime industry, including the Maritime Transportation Security Act, by working with local, state and federal agencies.
+Before joining the CCSO, he served as the Director of Public Safety at the Jacksonville Port Authority.
+In that role, he was responsible for law enforcement services, security contract management, public safety, and emergency management.
+Additionally, he played a crucial role in ensuring JAXPORT’s compliance with federal security mandates for the maritime industry, including the Maritime Transportation Security Act.
+This involved collaboration with various local, state, and federal agencies.

-Prior to working at JAXPORT, Lendvay retired from the Jacksonville Sheriff’s Office in 2019 as the Director of Investigations and Homeland Security following a 25 year career.
+Prior to working at JAXPORT, Undersheriff Lendvay retired from the Jacksonville Sheriff’s Office in 2019 as the Director of Investigations and Homeland Security following a distinguished 25-year career.
 In that role he was responsible for all of the overt and covert investigative functions of the agency, and the specialized unit functions of the agency.
-Lendvay also managed the agency’s participation in multi-agency task forces as well as county-wide critical infrastructure assessments.
+He also managed the agency’s participation in multi-agency task forces as well as county-wide critical infrastructure assessments.

-Undersheriff Lendvay served on the appointed staffs of two sheriffs after he was appointed to the ranks of assistant chief, chief and director.
-Prior to his JSO career, Lendvay served as a police officer with the University of Florida Police Department in Gainesville.
+Undersheriff Lendvay served on the appointed staff of two sheriffs after he was promoted to the rank of assistant chief, chief, and director.
+Prior to his JSO career, he served as a police officer with the University of Florida Police Department in Gainesville.